aaronsaray/aaronsaray.com/_posts/2013-10-16-group-coding-results-tech-on-tap-version.markdown

 ### The break down

 I believe this handled all of the issues.
-Looking back, I’d have liked to make it more usable – put the user data back in the form when there was an error, etc. But the main goals are achieved:
+Looking back, I'd have liked to make it more usable – put the user data back in the form when there was an error, etc. But the main goals are achieved:

 - This code will not generate an expired message
 - Never work with unsanitized data
 - Use the built in PHP tools that you have
 - Give context to errors
-- Don’t allow insane values – who has a name that is 6 billion chars long?
+- Don't allow insane values – who has a name that is 6 billion chars long?
-- Like I said, I’d refactor and do this again.
+- Like I said, I'd refactor and do this again.
 In fact, maybe some day that would be a good presentation – start out with a piece of code and refactor it until its relatively perfect?

 Feel free to comment/ask questions.
 Thanks!